bhavyanarang/bhavyanarang/README.md

 <h3 align="center"> Hey there! 👋</h3>

 <h4 align="center">
-I am Bhavya, a final year Computer Science & Artificial Intelligence Undergrad @ IIIT Delhi
+I am Bhavya, a Software Engineer @ Atlassian and I have graduated from Computer Science & Artificial Intelligence @ IIIT Delhi in 2023.
+I'm interested in ML and backend development (hit me up and we can connect!)
 </h4>

 <br>